-This is only one story of the terrible plight of a manual scavenger in Chennai.
+This is only one story of the terrible plight of athe manual scavengers in Chennai.

 This made me think of the caste system in India.
 While there are just four main castes, and more than 20,000 sub-castes.
 Then what about the sub-sub-castes, clans, and a multitude of other mutations?

 The above photo is a still from the documentary movie titled “MANUAL SCAVENGING CONTINUES” that appeared along with the article “The inhuman practice of manual scavenging lives on” published in ibnlive.in.com on August 14, 2011.